 The primary tool of the digital artist… The pen? #

 I want to give you a heads-up that making digital art without a pen tablet or pen display of some sort is pretty awful.
 You can get a cheap pen tablet - they’re basically like a mouse pad that you use a pen on - for ~$30.
 Or you can get a fancy pen display, where you draw directly on the screen, for about ~$300 (similar to the one in the picture above; however, one that large is probably much more expensive)

 I personally find it very difficult to use the cheaper kind, but YMMV.

 Depending on the type of art you want to do, it may still be practical to work without a pen tablet, but if you want to do digital painting or drawing like you would on paper, this is pretty much a necessity.

 There are a few ‘gotchas’ to be aware of when shopping for a good pen display.

 - The connection - depending on your setup, you might have to run a squid of cables (HDMI, USB, and Power) or just one (Everything over USB-C) but this requires knowing if your computer’s USB-C ports support both the power draw and display output and if the tablet you’re getting can do that too.
 You might just have to live with the squid

 - The pen - some pens need power, and charging pens is kind of annoying.
 To my knowledge, powered pens are no more accurate/better than the unpowered alternatives

-- The screen - Beyond resolution and color accuracy, you’ll also want to pay attention to the seperation between the pen and the actual display.
-Thicker glass or air between the glass and the actual panel make the pen feel much worse to use as there will be a visual offset between the tip of the pen and the thing your drawing.
+- The screen - Beyond resolution and color accuracy, you’ll also want to pay attention to the separation between the pen and the actual display.
+Thicker glass or air between the glass and the actual panel make the pen feel much worse to use, as there will be a visual offset between the tip of the pen and the thing you’re drawing.